Sportsman's Warehouse: History

+Founding and early years

-1986: Sportsman's Warehouse was founded by Bill Hayes in Midvale, Utah.
-The company started as a single store with a focus on providing outdoor enthusiasts with high-quality gear and apparel.
+1986: Sportsman's Warehouse was founded in 1986 by Bill Hayes in Midvale, Utah.
+The company initially operated as a single-store retailer focused on serving outdoor enthusiasts with a broad selection of specialized gear and apparel.

 Expansion and Growth

 1996-2000s: Throughout the late 1990s and early 2000s, Sportsman's Warehouse expanded its footprint, opening additional stores across the Western United States.
 The company continued to grow, building a reputation for its extensive selection of outdoor gear and knowledgeable staff.

 2004: Sportsman's Warehouse went public, with its shares listed on the NASDAQ.
 The move was aimed at raising capital to fund further expansion and development.

 Challenges and Ownership Changes

 2006: The company faced financial difficulties, and in 2006, it filed for bankruptcy.
 This led to a restructuring process where the company closed several stores but remained operational.

 2009: Sportsman's Warehouse emerged from bankruptcy and was acquired by the private equity firm, The Blackstone Group.
 The acquisition was intended to help stabilize the company and support its growth.